bimoware/bimowy/README.md

 https://github.com/user-attachments/assets/ddbd267b-fe8d-4730-ac4e-6f33e84167a0

 </div>
-If you don't like using your mouse like me, just press <code>Enter</code> and the website will know what to do (Start/Next/Try again/End)
+If you don't like using your mouse like me, just press <code>Shift</code> to change selection, then <code>Enter</code> and the website will know what to do (Start/Next/Try again/End..)

 ## ⚙️ Setup